sekika/unsatfit/docker/Readme.md

-# Docker for SWRC Fit
+# SWRC Fit with Docker

 This directory contains files for running [SWRC Fit](https://seki.webmasters.gr.jp/swrc/) locally on your machine using Docker.
 Here is the instruction.